 16:30 – Next, go towards Piazza San Lorenzo for a visit of the city’s Church of San Lorenzo and the Medici Chapels before heading to the nearby San Lorenzo outdoor market.

 19:00 – In the evening, locals and tourists alike flock to Michelangelo Square (Piazzale Michelangelo) for unforgettable views over Florence and a truly spectacular way to end three days in Florence.

 Catch the sunset while you take in the captivating views and reminisce over all the wonderful experiences created in the charming Italian paradise that is Florence.

-Getting to the capital of Renaissance by train is the most convenient option – with a Frecciarossa high-speed train, you can travel between Rome and Florence or Milan and Florence in less than 2 hours.
+Getting to the capital of Renaissance by train is the most convenient option – with a Frecciarossa high-speed train, you can travel from Rome to Florence or from Milan to Florence in less than 2 hours.
+What's more, you can enjoy some high-quality onboard services, including a gourmet at-seat meal service, which offers delicious menu options created by the renowned TV chef Carlo Cracco.
+If you travel in Premium, Business or Executive Class, a welcome service will also be brought to your seat shortly after departure, including a wide choice of sweet or savoury snacks and 9 hot and cold drinks.
 What are you waiting for?
 Book your train tickets with us and travel across Italy in style and comfort.